Why Internal Communications is at the Center of Digital Transformation

 Digital workplace transformation is really happening

-We wanted to gauge our audience’s perspective on the digital workplace.
+We wanted to gauge our audience’s perspective on the digital workplace with two polls during our webinar.
 Were any companies actively driving such an initiative?
 From the first poll question, it was clear that it was definitely top of mind, with over 50% responding they were currently working on digital workplace transformation.

 Of course, with every new initiative, there are challenges.
 We wanted to know what those were.

-While Mike’s research showed that 62% of CEOs have initiatives to make their business more digital, from our audience’s responses, it simply is not that easy.
+In a 2018 Gartner CIO Survey, “respondents were asked whether they have a management initiative or transformation program to make their business more digital.
+The majority (62 percent) said they did.”
+From our audience’s responses, it simply is not that easy.
 Finding budget was the predominant challenge to making digital transformation happen, according to our second audience poll.
 Next was establishing ROI for the initiative, followed by establishing a business case, and convincing leadership.

 According to our audience, HR and communicators are struggling to make digital transformation a reality.
 It could be that their CEOs do not truly understand the role internal communications plays with employee experience and how it drives change.
 Or perhaps communicators still don’t have a seat at the table, so they are experience challenges like budget, ROI, and getting executive buy-in.

 Where does your organization stand on digital transformation?
-Whether it’s going strong or needs more buy-in from leadership, watch the entire webinar recording of Gartner’s The Future State of the Digital Workplace to learn how HR and Communications can prepare for the future of work today.
+Whether it’s going strong or needs more buy-in from leadership, watch the entire webinar recording of Social Chorus’ The Future State of the Digital Workplace featuring Gartner, to learn how HR and Communications can prepare for the future of work today,